sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 + const app = this.node.root;
 ```

-We then get a reference to the `bucketArn` of our previously created S3 bucket.
-We'll be passing this in shortly.
+Then we create a new instance of our `CognitoAuthRole` and assign it to `authenticatedRole`.

 ``` javascript
 + const authenticatedRole = new CognitoAuthRole(this, "CognitoAuthRole", {